dladams/vdcoldbox/README.md

 Available commands:

-* Generate dsiplays and metric vs. channel plots for one event with no CNR, unweighted CNR and rawRMS-weighted CNR::
+* Generate displays and metric vs. channel plots for one event with no CNR, unweighted CNR and rawRMS-weighted CNR::
 <pre>
 ./doOneEvent vdproc 11990 5